|

 purity, and brown for Mother Earth.

-doors, books, etc. Jacob Zook, an 11th generation PA
+books, etc. Jacob Zook, an 11th generation PA Dutchman,

-Dutchman, had a boyhood fascination with hex symbols
+had a boyhood fascination with hex symbols that

-that developed into a "Love Affair" as he grew older.
+developed into a "Love Affair" as he grew older.
+On or

-About 55 years ago, he began experimenting with hand
+about 1942, he began experimenting with hand silk

 screening would make hex signs available at a modest